signalapp/gradle-witness/README.md

 ## Using Witness

 Unfortunately, it doesn't make sense to publish `gradle-witness` as an artifact, since that creates a bootstrapping problem.
-To use, `gradle-witness`, the jar needs to be built and included in your project:
+To use `gradle-witness`, the jar needs to be built and included in your project:

     $ git clone https://github.com/WhisperSystems/gradle-witness.git